 \section{Introduction}

 Quantum eigenvalue algorithms for the electronic structure problem can in principle recover the full configuration interaction (CI) energy of the electronic Hamiltonian in a given basis set.
 The accuracy of the solution is therefore limited by the error of the basis set.
 For the basis of hydrogenic wavefunctions up to principal quantum number $N$, the error of the basis set scales as $N^{-3}$~\cite{hattigExplicitly2012,helgakerMolecular2014}.
 In terms of the total number of basis functions $M$, this corresponds to $\sim 1/M$ scaling.
-The same behaviour was observed for Gaussian functions~\cite{klopperinitio1995} and plane waves~\cite{shepherdConvergence2012}.
+The same behavior was observed for Gaussian functions~\cite{klopperinitio1995} and plane waves~\cite{shepherdConvergence2012}.